 Nowhere in his address does he mention the GSP+ status of Pakistan.

-After introducing the Pakistanis present in the room, which included Dr Nasim Baloch, Chairman of the Balochistan National Movement, former Special Assistant to Prime Minister Zulfi Bukhari, and Kasim Khan, Bonte mentioned that they are present in the room today to address the issue of human rights violations in Pakistan.
+After introducing the Pakistanis present in the room, which included Dr Nasim Baloch, Chairman of the Balochistan National Movement, former Special Assistant to Prime Minister Zulfi Bukhari, and Kasim Khan, Bonte mentioned that they are present in the room to address the issue of human rights violations in Pakistan.

 “I took part in last year’s UN events on this issue, and I believe the message from that remains valid today.
 At that time, I said that the European Commission now stands at a crossroads, and my call is clear: Suspend Pakistan GSP+ trade privileges until the country meets its commitments to human rights, minority protection, and genuine educational reform.
 The time to act is now, and I conclude that suspending GSP+ is not about punishment for its own sake, it is a tool to create leverage for change, and I stand by those words, and I stand by them because the human rights situation is not improving.
 The concern today is not merely that past commitments have not been fully met, but that in key areas the situation is deteriorating.
 And yet, while the European Parliament has repeatedly raised concerns, the commission has too often preferred continuity, dialogue and administrative caution over clear enforcement, and that is a contradiction we must confront.
 The Parliament has spoken, the evidence has accumulated, the mechanism has operated as if renewal defaults; still I remain hopeful.
 I remain hopeful that the next version of GSP+ will not be treated as an automatic rollover for Pakistan, and I remain hopeful that through the efforts of Parliamentarians, lawyers, journalists, campaigners and victim representatives, the commission will finally apply the principle on which the GSP+ was founded; that trade preferences must be earned, and not pursued.
 If Pakistan is to continue from the future GSP+ arrangements, it should do so on merits alone; on evidence, on compliance, and on real implementation of the international obligations it has undertaken.
 That is what is at stake here today.
 Thank you.”

-At the mark of 19:32, Bukhari says: “I have a contrary belief and opinion to everyone else that has spoken before, and I’m sure many that will speak after me.
+At the 19:32 mark, Bukhari says: “I have a contrary belief and opinion to everyone else that has spoken before, and I’m sure many that will speak after me.
 Pakistan must remain with the status of the GSP+ framework.
 In fact, more of it is better for the country, in particular for women who work in the export sector.
 It is the only way where you’ll keep any kind of check and balance when you are in the framework.
 Suspending the GSP+ status for Pakistan is a disaster, not only for the 250 million people that work so hard and deserve it, but for the country overall for any kind of checks and balances as I mentioned.
 The GSP+ means a lot to my people, I know it better than most, and I fully endorse it.
 But what I do say is that the checks and balances must take place, and there must be a better framework to make sure that Pakistan abides by the ICCPR (International Covenant on Civil and Political Rights), the convention against torture, and the ILO (International Labour Organizations) conventions.”

 However, he again reiterates that it would “affect too many people.”